mcgurk/Linux-Arduino-Serial-Joystick/README.md

 ### Orange Pi

-Orange Pi have 4 hardware serialports.
+Orange Pi has 4 hardware serialports.

 UART0 "Debug TTL UART" (may be in debug/terminal use):